Scarface (Push It to the Limit)

-"Scarface (Push It to the Limit)" is a song written by Giorgio Moroder and Pete Bellotte and performed by American singer Paul Engemann.
-It appeared on the soundtrack for the 1983 motion picture Scarface.
-The song appears in the film in the montage sequence that demonstrates Tony Montana's rise in wealth and position after he kills Frank Lopez (Robert Loggia) and takes over as the head cocaine trafficker in Miami.
-In the film, the song appeared in a slightly longer version, featuring a guitar solo from Richie Zito during the instrumental break.
-This version was eventually released on a 12-inch single LP with the guitar solo included.
+"Scarface (Push It to the Limit)" is a song performed by American singer Paul Engemann.
+It was written by Giorgio Moroder and Pete Bellotte for the 1983 motion picture Scarface.
+The song is included on the film's soundtrack and is used in a montage sequence illustrating the rise in wealth and power of Tony Montana, portrayed by Al Pacino, after he kills Frank Lopez (Robert Loggia) and assumes control of Miami's cocaine trade.
+In the film, the song appeared in a slightly longer version, later released on a 12-inch single.
+"Scarface (Push It to the Limit)" has been sampled by multiple musicians and used in montage sequences in multiple television episodes.